mr-atuzie/booking_BE/README.md

-## Secure Auth - 2FA with email - Server sider
+## Nation properties - Booking App - Server sider
-is a authentication platform designed to implement Two-Factor Authentication (2FA) using email.It provides a authentication mechanism that enhances security by requiring users to verify their identity through a code sent to their email and also Password Management system for Forget and Reset Password.
+This project is a full-stack booking application built with the MERN stack (MongoDB, Express, React, Node.js), inspired by Airbnb.
+Users can upload and list their properties, search for accommodations, and book stays, calculation of stay duration and pricing to ensure a seamless booking experience for both hosts and guest.

 ## Features
 - User authentication and authorization